It’s hard to choose between Venice or Naples on your Italy travel itinerary.

 Among them:

-History buffs will definitely get there fill in Naples!
+History buffs will definitely get their fill in Naples!

 3. Tour the Naples Underground